-On cross-examination, however, witness Powers acknowledged he undertook no independent modeling, no independent analysis of key economic factors, such as income, electricity prices, and industrial production indices, and no independent analysis or modeling of weather projections.
+NC WARN witness Powers conceded on cross-examination that the Commission's 2015 Annual Report Regarding Long Range Needs for Expansion of Electric Generation Facilities for Service in North Carolina showed a peak winter demand for DEC of 21,101 MWs and 15,151 MWs for DEP.
+He acknowledged he undertook no independent modeling, no independent analysis of key economic factors, such as income, electricity prices, and industrial production indices, and no independent analysis or modeling of weather projections.
 He only looked at the last ten years of actual loads reported by DEC and DEP.
-He also testified on cross-examination that he did not consider population growth to be necessarily connected to load growth and that he made no assumptions about manufacturing output in North Carolina over the next 20 years.
+(T. V. 2, pp. 105-108) He also testified on cross-examination that he did not consider population growth to be necessarily connected to load growth and that he made no assumptions about manufacturing output in North Carolina over the next 20 years.
+(T. V. 2, p.
+112) Finally, he conceded that he did not know that DEC had established a new summer peak in 2016 of 20,671 MW.
+(T. V. 2, p.
+115)

-Witness Powers further testified that the need for 500 MW of capacity of the proposed Facility can be met with existing available regional hydro or combined cycle capacity.
-He specifically cited the following: (1) four Smoky Mountain Hydro units near the North Carolina-Tennessee border that have a capacity of 378 MW and are connected to DEP West by a single 161-kV line from TVA to the substation at the Walters Hydro Plant in DEP West; (2) the underutilized 523-MW combined cycle merchant plant owned by Columbia Energy outside of Columbia, South Carolina; and (3) the 940-MW Tenaska combined cycle merchant plant located in Virginia, which on average has 350 to 400 MW of unused capacity.
+Mr. Powers further testified that the need for 500 MW of capacity of the proposed Facility can be met with existing available regional hydro or combined cycle capacity.
+He specifically cited the following: (1) four Smoky Mountain Hydro units near the North Carolina-Tennessee border that have a capacity of 378 MW and are connected to DEP West by a single 161 kV line from TVA to the substation at the Walters Hydro Plant in DEP West; (2) the underutilized 525 MW combined cycle merchant plant owned by Columbia Energy outside of Columbia, South Carolina; and (3) the 940 MW Tenaska combined cycle merchant plant located in Virginia, which on average has 350 to 400 MW of unused capacity.
+(T. V. 2, pp. 90-92)

-Witness Powers presented these as examples of regionally available capacity, while admitting that he had not conducted an exhaustive investigation of available capacity in the Carolinas or neighboring states or the cost of power from these resources relative to a new combined cycle plant in Rockingham County.
+Mr. Powers presented these as examples of regionally available capacity, while admitting that he had not conducted an exhaustive investigation of available capacity in the Carolinas or neighboring states or the relative cost of power from these resources relative to a new combined cycle plant in Rockingham County.
 He nevertheless opined that he was reasonably certain that the cost of power from existing available hydro and combined cycle units would be lower than the cost of power from a new combined cycle plant serving the same load.
+(T. V. 2, p.
+92)

-On cross-examination, witness Powers conceded that he had little information about the availability of these plants, their heat rates, or their cost of natural gas.
+On cross-examination, witness Powers conceded that he did not know much about the availability of these plants, their heat rates, or their cost of natural gas.
 In addition, he admitted that he had not evaluated whether sufficient transmission existed to import enough power from these plants into North Carolina, or what the wheeling costs would be if transmission capacity was available.
-He also conceded that he had not spoken to load-serving entities in Virginia, Tennessee or South Carolina about how the three examples of plants outside of North Carolina are depended upon for their own native system reliability and that he did not know if the energy and capacity from his proposed alternatives had been marketed to the customers that signed contracts with NTE for its Kings Mountain facility.
+He also conceded that he had not spoken to load-serving entities in Virginia, Tennessee or South Carolina about how the three examples of plants outside of North Carolina are depended upon for their own native system reliability (T. V. 2, pp. 121-132) and that he did not know if the energy and capacity from his proposed alternatives had been marketed to the customers that signed contracts with NTE for its Kings Mountain facility.
+(T. V. 2, pp.150-151).

-With regard to battery storage, witness Powers testified that such storage has been identified in at least one utilities commission proceeding in another state as the preferred resource over combustion turbine capacity to meet peak demand.
+Turning to battery storage, Mr. Power testified that such storage has been identified in at least one utilities commission proceeding in another state as the preferred resource over combustion turbine capacity to meet peak demand.
 He further stated that battery storage has the necessary characteristics to maximize the value of renewable energy resources as North Carolina transitions to higher levels of renewable power.
+(T. V. 2, p.
+151)